 I have been following this method for several years now and it works wonderfully.

-- Drop the eggs in cold water and bring the water to a boil.
+- Drop the eggs in cold water and bring the water to a full boil.
 Then, switch off the gas and cover the pan for 12 minutes.

 - Take ice water or cold tap water in a bowl and drop the boiled eggs.
 Crack the eggs and place it back in the bowl for a few seconds.
 The water slips in and releases the shell from the egg, making it very easy to peel.